How would you rate your overall gut health?

-These tiny little microbes are composed of bacteria, viruses and fungi and play a major role in digestion, immune modulation, and nutrient production, with new evidence also suggesting that your gut bacteria may also have an influence on allergies and respiratory infections, mood, body mass and metabolism.
+These tiny microbes are composed of bacteria, viruses and fungi and play a major role in digestion, immune modulation, and nutrient production.
+New evidence also suggests that gut bacteria may influence allergies and respiratory infections, mood, body mass and metabolism.

-I think in knowing the impact that bacteria have on so many bodily functions that it goes without saying that our gut plays a significant role in our general wellbeing.
+Knowing the impact that bacteria have on so many bodily functions, it goes without saying our gut plays a significant role in our general wellbeing.

-In these thousands of bacterial cells most co-exist giving mutual benefit, you may have heard of the term ‘good bacteria’ and ‘bad bacteria’, ideally you want a community of bacteria in which the good bacteria thrive, and the bad guys are kept under control meaning that they don’t take over the good guys.
+In these thousands of bacterial cells most co-exist giving mutual benefit.
+You may have heard of the term ‘good bacteria’ and ‘bad bacteria’.
+Ideally you want a community of bacteria in which good bacteria thrive and the bad guys are kept under control meaning they don’t take over.

-Under these conditions, along with good bacterial diversity most of us will benefit from a state of health and vibrancy however, when you have an imbalance of gut bacteria, and the dysbiotic bacteria dies the cell walls fragments are released into the blood stream (Lipopolysaccharide fragments) it is these fragments which become the biggest stimulator of the inflammatory response from leaky gut.
+Under these conditions, along with good bacterial diversity most of us will benefit from health and vibrancy.
+However, when you have an imbalance of gut bacteria, and the dysbiotic bacteria dies, the cell wall fragments are released into the blood stream (Lipopolysaccharide fragments).
+It’s these fragments which become the biggest stimulator of the inflammatory response from leaky gut.